srivarun1/reflections/README.md

 A minimal context todolist forcing user to concentrate on only one thing at a time.

 Completed :
-1. IAM User access moduke
+1. IAM User access module
 2. Activity manipulation and addition

 To - Do :